DanielleGrigsby/piano-exercise-matrix/README.md

     * Supports a comprehensive list of root notes (including enharmonics) and scale types (major, minor, modes, etc.).
 * **Interactive Controls:**
     * Dropdowns to select root notes and scale types for the visualizer.
-    * "Show Scale" button to update the piano display.
+    * "Play Scale" button to update the piano display.
     * "Update Matrix" button to populate the exercise table based on the visualizer's current key selection.
 * **Detailed Exercise Table:**
     * Lists exercises with options for Tempo, Metronome Click Pattern, BPM, Rhythm Pattern, Subdivision, and practice Time (Hours/Minutes).
     * Hierarchical display of exercise names (Key / Base Exercise / Parenthetical details).
-    * Customizable two-row table header with a "Metronome" super-header.
+    * Customizable Metronome settings to record.
 * **Practice Logging:**
     * Log exercises directly from the matrix row, capturing all selected parameters.
     * Manual practice log for free-form entries.